You’ve identified that your mother is a narcissist. Maybe you’ve known this for several years, or perhaps you’re just now putting the pieces together.

 Final Thoughts on Protecting Yourself From a Narcissistic Mother

-Awareness is the first step towards change.
+Awareness is the first step toward change.
 Allow yourself to reflect on your relationship and how it has impacted you.
 Give yourself time to think about what you want moving forward.